 Monsoon time in Ladakh

-I hope the information above was of help.
-If you have any further questions; or would like to clarify any doubts about your upcoming trip to Ladakh in monsoon season; then please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+I hope the information above on Ladakh in the monsoon season was of help.
+If you have any further questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.